-From 2018, Norway has consolidated four previous anti-discrimination laws in the Act relating to equality and a prohibition against discrimination (Equality and Anti-Discrimination Act - Act 2017-12-19 No. 115).
-The purpose of the Act is to establish a comprehensive law that harmonises all protection against discrimination.
+From 2018, Norway has consolidated four previous anti-discrimination laws into a law on gender equality and prohibition of discrimination (Equality and Anti-Discrimination Act - Act 2017-12-19 No. 115).
+The purpose of the Act is to establish a comprehensive law that harmonises basically all protection against discrimination.
 The discrimination grounds covered are gender, pregnancy, leave in connection with childbirth or adoption, care responsibilities, ethnicity, religion, belief, disability, sexual orientation, gender identity, gender expression, age or other significant characteristics of a person.

-The Norwegian anti-discrimination legislation has a broad definition of who is protected as well as covering a combination of the grounds of discrimination, making it one of the few anti-discrimination laws that expressly covers intersectionality.
+The Norwegian anti-discrimination legislation has a broad definition of who is protected as well as covering a combination of the grounds of discrimination; making it one of the few anti-discrimination laws internationally that expressly covers intersectionality.
 Within certain limits, in relation to the different grounds of discrimination, positive treatment is permitted under Section 11.